philsf-biostat/SAR-2021-002-JF/README.md

 # Statistical Analysis for Jens Freitag (Helios Gesundheit, 2021)

-Time until knee prosthesis failure with different brands in Helios Gesundheit clinics
+Association between the time to knee prosthesis failure and prosthesis brand in Helios Gesundheit clinics

 ## Analyses performed